Mushtari-Sadia/TOEFL-prep/README.md

     That’s it for my preparation.
 There are more resources below which I collected but never looked at (except for the first two links).

+### **Tips**

+#### Speaking

+Most people struggle with this section the most, including myself, so I'm adding some tips that helped me.
+First- if you're struggling with speaking, practice it more.
+Even though I gave only 5 full mock tests, I spent almost a whole day practising the speaking section of about 13 tests.

+Second- a common issue of the independent speaking tasks (where you're asked to talk about a random topic and you only get to think about it for 15 seconds) is that "I couldn't come up with anything".
+Note that the problem usualy isn't that you couldn't come up with anything, the problem is whatever came to your mind, you thought- "I'll sound lame if I say this".

+This is why you must know the TOEFL scoring rubrics.
+In the speaking section, you are not scored on the content you're saying.
+You're scored on your ability of getting words out of your mouth, and successfully getting your point across.
+You just have to talk and be understood.
+That's it.
+So say any stupid thing that comes to your mind, you don't need to sound smart.

 ### **Resources**
 - **Writing Resources**: